bytebase/bytebase.com/content/docs/get-started/step-by-step/change-schema.md

 ## Summary

-Now you have completed the basic UI workflow in Bytebase.
+Now you have completed the basic UI workflow to change database.
 There is another more advanced workflow - GitOps workflow.
 If you want to try **Database-as-Code** - [Run a GitOps Workflow](/docs/vcs-integration/overview).